 Business Enterprise Certificate (BEC)

-A free, six week course for students interested in starting their own business.
+A free, six week course for students interested in business start-up.

 Have you got a great business idea?